Pay the Devil (Ooo, Baby, Ooo): Lyrics & music

+Single release

-Single releaseRound Trip contained an eclectic collection of songs, and it was not obvious which song should be the lead single.
+Round Trip contained an eclectic collection of songs, and it was not obvious which song should be the lead single.
 The band's choice for a lead single was "Soul Kissin'."
 However, to the band's surprise, an A&R man at their label, Capitol Records, felt that "Pay the Devil" could become a hit single, and so "Pay the Devil" was released instead.
 Although producer Jack Douglas felt "Pay the Devil" was "a really good song," he didn't think "Pay the Devil" was an appropriate song for the lead single because it did not give a representative taste of the album.
 Averre claims that the band was not surprised that the song "failed to click as a single."